istamosh/refresh-repo/README.md

 - git remote add origin <https/ssh address>               = add origin address for fetching or pushing
 - git remote -v                                           = view remote address
 - git remote set-url origin <address>                     = set a remote origin URL for fetch, push, or pull.
+- git remote update                                       = update the state of remote branches.
 - git branch                                              = view the branch name you are working on marked by asterisk (*)
 - git branch -a                                           = view all detailed local and remote branches
 - git branch -a -vv                                       = view all listed branch with their hash and commit message, useful for knowing the upstream of local branches